 - Put bulgur and spices in a large bowl.

-- Heat olive oil in a pan and sauté finely chopped onion with pepper paste.
-When the soaked bulgur rises, pour sautéd onion over it and stir well.
+- When the soaked bulgur rises, pour the cooked onion mixture over it and stir well.

 - Add in lemon juice and pomegranate molasses, stir well.